SAP-samples/process-automation-enablement/Workshops/DSAG 2023/exercises/3_ImportSampleProcess/Readme.md

 ### Overview <a name="section1"></a>

-In this exercise, you will  acquire Invoice Sample Process from SAP Process Automation Store.
+In this exercise, you will  acquire Invoice Sample Process from SAP Build Process Automation Store.
 This sample content helps users to get started in automating a simple invoice approval process that includes the extraction of data from documents and approval steps required to approve the invoice.
 This sample process includes the following:
 - Sample request form to start the invoice processing.